 Eligibility and Availability

 The order applies to investor-owned utilities and municipal utilities, but not to electric cooperatives.
-All distributed-generation (DG) systems, including renewables and combined heat and power (CHP), are eligible.
+All distributed-generation (DG) systems, including renewable energy and combined heat and power (CHP) systems, are eligible.
 There is no limit on total enrollment.

 Net Excess Generation